Spatiotemporal spectral transfers in fluid dynamics: Numerical investigation: 2D turbulence

 or by the time average of the above equation,

 where $\calA_n(k)$ is the time-average of $\calA_n(k,t)$.
 Alternatively, with the development of temporal spectral transfers, we can define a temporal spectral flux:

 While the theory presented earlier in this paper focuses primarily on spectral transfers, we show both transfers and fluxes because some readers will be more familiar with spectral fluxes.
+Spectral fluxes have the same frequency range as spectral transfers, determined by $T$ and sampling rate as with spectral transfers.
+Because the value of spatiotemporal transfers at different frequencies can vary due to the width of frequency bins (as mentioned in Sec. \ref{subsec:spatialtemporaltheory}), the value of spatiotemporal fluxes will also vary due to the width of frequency bins.
 Fig.~\ref{fig:result_fourforcings_k} shows the time-averaged spatial spectral transfers and fluxes for the case $\omega_F/2\pi=1$.
 The spatial spectral transfers and fluxes for the other three forcing frequencies are qualitatively similar, with the main difference being that the run forced at the highest frequency exhibited transfers and fluxes of smaller magnitude.
 Some readers may be accustomed to significantly noisier spatial spectral transfers.
 Our transfers are relatively smooth because we average over 32,768 snapshots in time.

 In the bottom left plot of Fig.~\ref{fig:result_fourforcings_k}, showing energy transfers, we see the transfer by forcing (lavender-grey curve, labelled ``F") balanced out by a corresponding negative transfer by nonlinear advection (dark purple curve, labelled ``N") at the forcing wavenumber.
 We see a transfer of this energy to a lower wavenumber, where the inverse wavenumber filter (yellow curve, labelled ``D2" on the plot and labelled ``inv filter" in the legend) has a negative transfer.
 The upper left plot, showing the corresponding energy fluxes reflects the integrals of the transfer curves.
 The negative values of the nonlinear advection curve reflects a transfer from high wavenumber to low wavenumber.
 The forcing curve is positive since it represents an injection of energy and the inverse filter is negative because it represents the dissipation of energy from the system.
 The bottom right plot shows enstrophy transfers, where we see similar behavior at the forcing wavenumber.
 However, enstrophy is injected at a \textit{higher} wavenumber by nonlinear advection.
 There, the enstrophy is dissipated by the wavenumber filter (orange curve, labelled ``D1" on the plot and ``filter" in the legend).
 This transfer at higher wavenumber is captured in the top right plot of Fig.~\ref{fig:result_fourforcings_k} by the positive nonlinear advection curve.
 These results are expected for two-dimensional turbulence.
 Energy is injected at a forcing wavenumber and is dissipated at small wavenumber (large spatial scales).
 Enstrophy, on the other hand, is injected at a forcing wavenumber and is dissipated at large wavenumber (small spatial scales).